IRS Forms

 Paid Versus Accrued, And How To Avoid Translation Mistakes

-Schedule E has separate columns for taxes paid and taxes accrued, and the IRS is explicit about how to show the exchange rate.
-You record the functional‑currency amount, the three letter currency code, and the average exchange rate stated as units of foreign currency per one U.S. dollar, then you compute the translated USD in the appropriate column.
+Schedule E captures tax paid or accrued in a single column (Part I Section 1 column (j)), and the IRS is explicit about how to show the exchange rate.
+You record the tax in local currency in column (j), the three-letter local-currency code in column (i), and the conversion rate in column (k) expressed as units of local currency per one U.S. dollar; column (l) is then column (j) divided by column (k), and column (m) separately captures the tax in the CFC's functional currency.
 If rounding below four decimal places would materially distort the result, you must carry more precision.

 A practical workflow you can follow on every file: